Orbital Velocity of Satellite

 From both the equations it’s evident that as the radius of the circular path increases, the minimum velocity requirement of the satellite (orbital velocity) to maintain its circular track decreases.

 In other words, if the satellite rotates closer to the earth, it has to move faster.
-If the radius is more then this orbital velocity is less.
+If the radius is more then this velocity in orbit is less.

 Any Dependency on mass?

-This orbital velocity doesn’t depend on the mass of the satellite.
+This velocity in a orbit doesn’t depend on the mass of the satellite.

 Related study- highly suggested for you: